microsoft/vscode-extension-samples/decorator-sample/README.md

 demonstrates some of the decorator features such as borders, background colors, cursors and hovers.

 The sample also shows the use of a user defined themeable color.
-This is the recommended way when using cololrs as it allows users (and themes) to configure the color in the user settings.
+Instead of hardcoding a color value this allows users (and themes) to redefine the color in the user settings.

 ![sample](preview.png)